Natural gas resource planning

 • expected future demand and system capacity

-• conservation and energy management initiatives to help meet government objectives for a clean energy supply
+• conservation and energy management initiatives to help meet government objectives

 Resource planning and engaging with Indigenous communities and stakeholders

-• Connecting with customers, communities, Indigenous communities and stakeholders on long range planning issues is a priority for us.
+Connecting with customers, communities, Indigenous communities and stakeholders on long-range planning issues is a priority for us.
 Our stakeholders include customers, associations, builders, developers, gas suppliers, gas marketers, government agencies, municipalities and other utilities.
 Our Statement of Indigenous Principles ensures our business operations are conducted with respect for Indigenous social, economic and cultural interests.

 We plan a number of opportunities for stakeholder input into the LTGRP:

 • The Resource Planning Advisory Group (RPAG) is a technical working group that engages members from municipalities, government, Indigenous communities, customer associations and environmental organizations in developing the LTGRP.
-This group of energy industry experts, relevant government and Indigenous participants and other key stakeholders regularly provides input on important energy issues during the long term resource planning process.
+This group of energy industry experts, relevant government and Indigenous participants and other key stakeholders regularly provides input on important energy issues during the long-term resource planning process.

 • Community engagement workshops throughout BC offer opportunities for stakeholder feedback on resource planning.
 Email [email protected] to be added to our mailing list for these community engagement workshops.